 Is achievable for all - high expectations and a positive 'can do' attitude help children develop resilience in the face of a challenge Promotes deep and sustainable learning - lessons are designed with careful small steps Builds on prior knowledge - pupils' learning of concepts is seen as a continuum across the school Provides children with opportunities to reason about a concept and make connections - pupils are encouraged to make connections and spot patterns between different concepts (e.g the link between division and fractions) and use precise mathematical language Promotes conceptual and procedural fluency - maths moves from one context to another (using objects, pictorial representations, calculations and word problems).
 There are high expectations for pupils to learn key number facts, times tables and develop a true sense of number.
-Problem solving is central - this develops pupils' understanding of why something works so that they have a true appreciation of what they are doing rather than just learning to repeat routines without grasping what is happening Provides challenge through greater depth - rather than accelerated content, teachers set tasks to deepen knowledge and improve reasoning skills within the objectives of the year group
+Problem solving is central - this develops pupils' understanding of why something works so that they have a true appreciation of what they are doing rather than just learning to repeat routines without grasping what is happening

+Provides challenge through greater depth - rather than accelerated content, teachers set tasks to deepen knowledge and improve reasoning skills within the objectives of the year group

 Teaching for Mastery has a CPA approach at its core.
-Concrete - providing children with objects and resources to manipulate in order to demonstrate their mathematical thinking Pictorial - providing opportunities for children to represent their mathematical thinking through diagrams, images, drawings or models Abstract - providing opportunities for children to become more familiar with formal mathematical representations including signs, symbols and digits.
+Concrete - providing children with objects and resources to manipulate in order to demonstrate their mathematical thinking

+Pictorial - providing opportunities for children to represent their mathematical thinking through diagrams, images, drawings or models Abstract - providing opportunities for children to become more familiar with formal mathematical representations including signs, symbols and digits.
 For example... when teaching addition...

-Abstrac 4 + 3 = 7\$\$\$ 2 10 = 6 + 433 Use cubes to add two numbers together as a Use pictures to add two numbers group or in a bar .... together as a group or in a bar Use the part-part whole diagram as shown above to move into the abstract.
-Reasoning: Talking and thinking like a mathematician..
-Mathematical language often uses common words in a new context e.g. table or right.
+Reasoning: Talking and thinking like a Mathematical language often uses common words in a new context e.g. table or right.
 It is crucial that children have a secure grasp of mathematical vocabulary.
 You can help at home by encouraging your child to explain how they have solved a problem and work with them to test, prove and explain patterns.
 In school we use a variety of questions and prompts to boost children's mathematical thinking.
 Children answer questions in complete sentences using accurate mathematical vocabulary.
 Reasoning about and discussing maths problems in a way that others can understand demonstrates a depth of understanding - another fundamental aspect of mastering mathematics.
-The pattern I This is true here I already know noticed was ... because that ..
-SO .
+I already know that ... so ...
+The pattern I noticed was ...